Infertility in womenPelvic inflammatory disease; Polycystic ovary syndrome

 A standard IVF cycle is divided into the following steps:

 Ovarian Stimulation.Ovarian-stimulating drugs, such as clomiphene, FSH, or LH, are used to prompt the ovaries to produce multiple eggs.
 The woman receives ultrasounds to monitor the growth of egg follicles and blood tests to check hormone levels.
-A cycle may be canceled if not enough follicles are produced or if there is a risk of ovarian hyperstimulation syndrome (see Medications section).
+A cycle may be canceled if not enough follicles are produced or if there is a risk of OHSS (see

-Trigger Injection of hCG.About 8 to 14 days later, an injection of human chorionic gonadotropin (hCG) is given to foster egg maturation.
+Trigger Injection of hCG.About 8 to 14 days later, an injection of hCG is given to foster egg maturation.
 The timing of this shot is very important for the success of the IVF procedure.

 Egg Retrieval.About 34 to 36 hours after the hCG injection, the eggs are retrieved.
 To retrieve the eggs, the doctor inserts an ultrasound-guided probe into the vagina.
 A needle is then used to drain the liquid from the follicles, and several eggs are retrieved.
 The woman begins taking progesterone or another type of medication to help prepare the lining of the uterus to support the embryo.

 Fertilization and Embryo Culture.The doctor will examine the eggs to evaluate their quality and maturity.
 Selected eggs are placed in a culture in the laboratory and transferred to an incubator.
-They are then inseminated with sperm, either by placing sperm together with the egg or injecting a single sperm into the egg (ICSI procedure).
+They are then inseminated with sperm, either by placing sperm together with the egg or injecting a single sperm into the egg (intracytoplasmic sperm injection or ICSI procedure).

 Embryo Transfer and Cryopreservation.One or more embryos are implanted in the woman's uterus 2 to 6 days after egg retrieval.
 The doctor will discuss with the woman the appropriate number of embryos to be implanted.
 Excess embryos may be frozen and saved for future use.
-(The live birth rate is usually lower with frozen embryos.)
 It takes about 9 to 12 days to determine if pregnancy has been achieved.

 Embryo Transfer Guidelines